 The Galaxy Gold Mine is located approximately 8 km west of the town of Barberton and 45 km west of the provincial capital of Nelspruit (Mbombela), in the Mpumalanga Province of South Africa and covers an area of 5,863 ha.
-The Mine comprises 21 east-west trending gold ore bodies and four prospects at 600 - 2,000 m depth.
-This Report pertains to the following ore bodies:-

-- Woodbine, Giles, Galaxy, Golden Hill, Agnes Top, Pioneer & Tiger Trap and Princeton ore bodies; - Ivy and Ceska Shaft Pillars; and - Woodbine (East, North and South), Alpine Pioneer, Hostel (East and West) and Biox North historical dumps.
+The Mine comprises several east-west trending gold ore bodies and and tailings storage facilities ("TSFs") from historical workings.
+The Agnes Mine and Princeton Mine are the primary mining areas.
+The Alpine Mine and the Pioneer Mine are historical underground workings and constitute future mining targets.
+Current site activities include low volume development and TSF retreatment.
+Modification of the on-site processing plant to produce and sell a high grade concentrate rather than producing bullion from a biological oxidation ("BIOX®") plant as before has warranted a significant restrategising of the operations.

+Deposit Type Name

+Princeton

+Galaxy

+Lin demonstrand Woodbine

+Underground Giles

+Golden Hill

+Pioneer & Tiger Trap

+Open Pit Agnes Top

+Shaft Pillar Ivy

+Ceska

+Woodbine (East, North and South)

+TSF Hostel (East and West)

+156 Biox North

+Alpine Pioneer